If you have not yet signed up for the NASM CNC certification, receive a big discount here.

 Dietary Fat and Saturated Fat Recommendation

-There are many organizations that have made recommendations for dietary and saturated fat.
+Many organizations have made recommendations for dietary and saturated fat.

 Translating Recommendations into Food Choices